Teacher & Student Resources

-This comprehensive guide provides an overview of the VHD process, sample lesson plans to implement the program in your classroom, and policies followed at all VHD contests.
+This comprehensive guide for all grade levels provides an overview of the VHD process, sample lesson plans to implement the program in your classroom, and policies followed at all VHD contests.
 View the complete VHD Teacher Manual, which includes: The Basics, Lesson Plans, and Policies, or browse below to view individual sections.

 - The Basics, a general overview of the History Day process